MistUnky/minebase/mods/craft/api.md

 ```

 #### register_craft44
+Registers two crafts.
+Both transform four items into the other item type.
+The
+shape is important.

 | input	|	|	| output 	||
 |:-----:|:-----:|:-----:|:-------------:|:-----:|
 | four1	| four1	| &harr;| four2 	| four2	|